Center for Children’s Advocacy is the largest children’s legal rights organization in New England.

-Our attorneys represent children who have been abused and neglected.
-We work to provide protection and safety for every child we represent.
-Children in the care of the state’s child welfare system should be in a family-like setting whenever possible, have access to consistent and effective education, and receive quality health and mental health care.
+Our attorneys work to provide protection and safety for every child we represent.
+Children in the care of the state’s child welfare system should be in a secure, family-like setting whenever possible, have access to consistent care, effective education, and quality health and mental health care.

-Our attorneys partner with doctors in low-income communities to improve children’s access to health care, reducing the social and environmental factors that adversely affect health.
-With ofﬁces on-site at hospitals and community health facilities address disability rights, access to education, health care and mental health care, housing issues, inadequate income and beneﬁts.
+Our attorneys partner with health care providers in low-income communities to improve children’s access to care and reduce the social and environmental factors that adversely affect children’s health.
+Our on-site offices at hospitals and community health facilities address disability rights, access to education, health care and mental health care, housing issues, inadequate income and beneﬁts.

-The Center prevents and diverts children from involvement in the juvenile justice system by helping with access to education, mental health services and related services.
+The Center prevents and diverts children from involvement in the juvenile justice system by helping with access to education, mental health and related services.
 Our collaboration with the Juvenile Probation and Public Defender’s Ofﬁces helps youth get special education services and mental health treatment.
-We work in urban public school systems to hold school-based Truancy Courts that intervene to prevent truancy and avoid referral to the juvenile justice system.
+We work in urban public school systems to prevent truancy and avoid referral to the juvenile justice system.

-Our systemic advocacy improves the response of the education, juvenile justice, health and child welfare systems to the needs of poor children.
+CCA’s systemic advocacy improves the response of the education, juvenile justice, health and child welfare systems to the needs of children and youth.
 Our work has improved conditions in juvenile detention, decreased the number of teens “pushed out” of school, and increased availability of treatment services for at-risk children.
-Class action lawsuits such as Sheff (the educational equity case), allow the Center to improve educational opportunities for thousands of children.
-Legislative advocacy inﬂuences state laws that reform systems, ensuring that reforms reﬂect the actual needs of children.
+Class action lawsuits, such as Sheff (educational equity), allow CCA to improve educational opportunities for thousands of children.
+Legislative advocacy inﬂuences state laws that reform systems to reﬂect the needs of vulnerable children.

-The Center’s training program helps us impact the legal representation of children beyond the capacity of our small staff.
-We provide legal rights trainings for child protection attorneys, doctors, social workers, teachers, parents and youth.
-Interactive group “Speak Up!” sessions, videos and brochures educate teens about their legal rights and teach them how to advocate for themselves.
+The Center’s training program impacts statewide legal representation of children and youth beyond the capacity of our small staff.
+We provide training for child protection attorneys, medical practitioners, social workers, teachers, parents and youth.

-Founded in 1997, the Center for Children’s Advocacy is affiliated with UConn Law School.
-CCA Executive Director Martha Stone teaches a one year course at the Law School that includes formal instruction and on-the-job training on legal advocacy for low-income children and youth.
+CCA Executive Director Martha Stone teaches a one year course at UConn School of Law that includes formal instruction and on-the-job training on legal advocacy for low-income children and youth.
 More information about this class is available here.
 Student intern experiences include written and oral testimony on proposed state legislation.
-Click here for videos of CCA UConn Law student interns testifying before Connecticut legislative committees.
+Click for videos of CCA UConn Law student interns testifying before Connecticut legislative committees.